SAP-archive/hana-client-chef-cookbook/CONTRIBUTING.md

 Contributions are welcomed!

 1. Fork or branch for your change
+1. Write your tests
-1. Write your tests and improvements
+1. Write your improvements
+1. Test yoru changes
 1. Submit a Pull Request
 1. Review your changes with the code maintainer